dakotahNorth/AITradeEntry/README.md

 When I ask questions about my trading activity, it relates only to the command given during this conversation.

+## Cancel Orders
+When a cancel order is sent, repeat the same information as was previously provided, except the order_type is "Cancel"

+If an order can't be created, then please do not create the JSON for that order.

+Please always provide a count of open orders when an order is created or canceled.

 ## Self Cross Prevention
 A buy order and a sell order can't be sent at the same time if they have the potential to cross on the street.
 One of the orders must be cancelled first.